clambin/tado/README.md

 Go API for Tadoº devices.

-:warning: v2 of this module is generated from an OpenAPI Specification.
-This module is not backwards compatible with v1.
+:warning: v2 is generated from an OpenAPI Specification and not backward-compatible with v1.

 ## Authors